mgcarnevali/NvProfileSwitcher/README.md

 window.

-When its executable matches an enabled game profile, the corresponding NVIDIA color settings are applied to the selected display.
+When its executable matches an enabled game profile, the corresponding NVIDIA color settings are applied to the configured displays.

-When the foreground application no longer matches a configured game, NvProfileSwitcher restores the saved Windows profiles.
+When the foreground application no longer matches a configured game, NvProfileSwitcher restores the saved Windows profiles for each display.

 Digital Vibrance and Hue are controlled through NVIDIA NVAPI.